drseg/swift-fsm/README.md

 }
 ```

-This allows us both to call different functions, and to transition to different states, depending on the enforcement policy, all whilst keeping all of our logic inside the transition table.
+Now we can call different functions and transition to different states, depending on the enforcement policy, whilst keeping our logic inside the transition table.

-In order to make this change however, every transition that originally responded to the `.pass` event will need to be rewritten twice, once for each of the two new versions of this event, *even if they are identical in both cases*.
-In no time at all, the state transition table is going to become unmanageably long, and littered with duplication.
+Every transition that originally responded to the `.pass` event now needs to be written twice, once for each of the two new versions of this event, *even if they are both identical*.
+The state transition table is going to become unmanageably long, and littered with duplication.

 **The Swift FSM Solution**